xoopR/set6/papers/JOSS/paper.md

 `set6` is currently being used in `distr6` [@packagedistr6], which is an object-oriented probability distributions interface, that makes use of `set6` for distribution and parameter support.
 Additional uses of `set6` include representing infinite sets, and constructing assertions.

-The speed and efficiency of ``R6`` allows `set6` to be a scalable and efficient interface.
+The speed and efficiency of ``R6`` and `Rcpp` [@pkgrcpp] allows `set6` to be a scalable and efficient interface.
 A focus on symbolic representation and neat printing methods means that `set6` can accurately and clearly represent complicated sets. `set6` has the ambitious long-term goal of being the only dependency package needed for object-oriented interfaces in `R` that require clear symbolic representations of mathematical sets.

-Related software in `R` includes the `sets` [@pkgsets] package, which uses the S3 and S4 object-oriented paradigms to implement mathematical sets.
-Whilst `sets` and `set6` have similar implemented features, as both offer multiple forms of sets (intervals, fuzzy, etc.) and with symbolic representation, the `sets` package does not offer lazy evaluation in set operations and thus can lead to significant overheads for large or possibly-infinite sets.
-Similar packages in other computing languages include i) `portion` [@pkgportion] in Python, which only supports intervals without generalisation to other mathematical sets; ii) `IntervalSets.jl` [@pkgintervalsets] in Julia, which is again limited to intervals though with good features for infix operators and inspection; and iii) a variety of implementations in the `JuliaIntervals` family of packages (https://juliapackages.com/u/juliaintervals), which primarily focuses on rigorous arithmetic implementation.
+Related software in `R` includes `sets` [@pkgsets], which uses the S3 and S4 object-oriented paradigms to implement mathematical sets.
+Whilst `sets` and `set6` have similar implemented features, as both offer multiple forms of sets (intervals, fuzzy, etc.) and with symbolic representation, the `sets` package does not offer lazy evaluation in set operations, which leads to significant overheads for large or possibly-infinite sets.
+Similar packages in other computing languages include: i) `portion` [@pkgportion] in Python, which only supports intervals without generalisation to other mathematical sets; ii) `IntervalSets.jl` [@pkgintervalsets] in Julia, which is again limited to intervals though with good features for infix operators and inspection; and iii) a variety of implementations in the `JuliaIntervals` family of packages (https://juliapackages.com/u/juliaintervals), which primarily focus on rigorous arithmetic implementation.

-The example below demonstrates construction of a set and interval, comparisons of these, set complement operator, and printing of the final result.
+The example below demonstrates construction of a set and interval, comparisons of these, the set complement operator, and printing of the final result.
+Note the example does not use unicode printing but that this is possible within the package.

 ```R
 > a <- Set$new(1, 2, 3)